-2020 and 2021 might go down in history as years of inherent contradiction.
+2020 and 2021 might go down in history as years of inherent contradiction for good nutritional habits.
 Nearly everyone is more concerned with their health than ever, but dealing with daily pandemic realities has too many relying on processed convenience foods — to their physical and mental detriment.

 When life gets busy, it’s natural to look for easy, fast solutions to pressing problems like rumbling stomachs.
 However, if you want to feel your best physically and even emotionally, you need to fuel your body with the vitamins and minerals it needs to function at its peak.